IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### ADMIN-SIDE:

 •	Hide all mat tables if they are empty and display appropriate message instead.
-[Done for Cat, Dog adoption applications] - Luat
+(Note from Albert: had to add noItems class names for spacing.
+Changes have been made and is now totally completed.)[DONE] - Luat

 •	Sort events based on the date.

 •	Fix “Print Form” button to all submitted applications modals that are displayed to admin in “Applications” and “Adoptions” tabs.

 •	In rejected volunteer and foster applications, change reject button to delete (make sure delete works after pressing, with modal asking confirmation to permanently delete rejected application).
+[DONE] - Albert

 •	Apply responsive.